 Symptoms of a broken tooth are varied; you may experience one, some, all or none.
 Many people have sensitivity issues feeling pain with hot or cold foods and beverages.
 Pressure biting down on the tooth or letting up which results in discomfort is also another sign of a problem.
 Pain or discomfort can be constant or sporadic; occasionally, no pain is experienced unless the nerve has been damaged.
 Early diagnosis and treatment of a cracked tooth give it the best chance of being saved.

-Getting your damaged tooth diagnosed and treated as soon as possible avoids the issues that can arise if you neglect getting it taken care of.
-Even with early intervention sometimes a tooth will still need to be removed.
-The only way to determine whether your tooth is viable or not, is to have it examined.
+Getting your damaged tooth diagnosed and treated as soon as possible helps you avoid the issues that can arise if you neglect getting it taken care of.
+Even with early intervention, sometimes a tooth will still need to be removed.
+The only way to determine whether your tooth is viable or not is to have it examined.
 Dr. Truong will investigate the situation and make a decision as to the next course of action.
 Repairs to damaged teeth are sometimes as simple as bonding the tooth together or preparing the tooth for a protective crown, a procedure that can be completed in one single appointment with CAD/CAM Technology.
 Often more extensive repair is required.
-Each case is unique and Dr. Truong will advise you regarding the best remedy for your particular situation.
+Each case is unique, and Dr. Truong will advise you regarding the best remedy for your particular situation.